 - Fear of losing control or "going crazy"

 Frequency of attacks can vary widely.
 Some people have frequent attacks (for example, every week) that occur for months; others may have clusters of daily attacks followed by weeks or months of remission.

 Agoraphobia is described as fear of being in public places or open areas.
 The term comes from the Greek word agora, meaning outdoor marketplace.

-The patient with agoraphobia often makes complicated plans in order to avoid confronting feared situations and places.
+People with agoraphobia often make complicated plans in order to avoid confronting feared situations and places.
 About 30% to 50% of people with agoraphobia experience panic disorder and panic attacks.
 However, the American Psychiatric Association now classifies agoraphobia as a separate and distinct anxiety disorder.

 Specific Phobias and Social Anxiety Disorder (Social Phobia)